jamesliao2016/makerting_data_analysis/README.md

    7 - loan: has personal loan? (categorical: "no","yes","unknown")

-   ### related with the last contact of the current campaign:
+   ### 3.2 Related with the last contact of the current campaign:

    8 - contact: contact communication type (categorical: "cellular","telephone")